Guevara-chan/Void-Doctrine/README.md

 # •Sum•
 __Void°Doctrine__ is a low-profile userdata observer, made to detect and log visible [vKontakte](https://vk.com) page changes on demand.
-Developed to be as standalone as possible, it's packed in single executable with stock service [API token](https://vk.com/dev/access_token) provided.
+Developed to be as standalone as possible, it's packed into single executable with stock service [API token](https://vk.com/dev/access_token) provided.
 Just specify a file with some ids/screennames or paste them in `feed.txt` to watch what people do beyond you.

 # •Featuræ•